-Towing Requirements - Trailer Lights and Wiring Whenever you pull a trailer, regardless of the trailer size, stop lights and turn signals on the trailer are required for motoring safety.
+Whenever you pull a trailer, regardless of the trailer size, stop lights and turn signals on the trailer are required for motoring safety.

-The Trailer Tow Package may include a 4- and 7-pin wiring harness.
+The Trailer Tow Package may include a four- and sevenpin wiring harness.
 Use a factory approved trailer harness and connector.